harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-azure.md

  (Optional) You need to run this command only if you have selected **Azure Optimization by AutoStopping** in the Choosing Requirements step.

-5. Click **Continue** in Harness.
+5. Select **Continue** in Harness.

 ### Test Connection

 The connection is validated and verified in this step.
-After successful validation, and verification, click **Finish**.
+After successful validation, and verification, select **Finish**.

 Your connector is listed in the **Connectors**.